kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 **Unique results from our own indexes (Teclis and TinyGem)**: Our in-house indexes help us uncover high-quality content from blogs and "small web" discussions, typically without ads and tracking.
 This specific approach lends Kagi results a more human, relatable flavor, distinguishing us from other search engines.

-We also offering these results as an [API](https://help.kagi.com/kagi/api/enrich.html).
+We are also offering these results as an [API](https://help.kagi.com/kagi/api/enrich.html).